mongodb/mongo-c-driver/doc/mongoc_session_destroy.rst

   void
   mongoc_session_destroy (mongoc_session_t *session);

-End a server-side session, if one has been created for this :symbol:`mongoc_session_t`, and free all client resources associated with the session.
+End a session, returning its session id to the pool, and free all client resources associated with the session.

 See the example code for :symbol:`mongoc_session_t`.